roytje88/JupyterNotebook_for_trello/README.md

 ### gspreadtimeline
 If turned to true, this script will export a timeline of the last 400 days to the Google Sheet File set in configuration.txt.

+### cleandonelists
+If turned to true, this script will archive all cards in all Done lists if the card is marked as Done for longer than X days (days is set in configuration.txt
+WARNING: this script POSTS to Trello using the API!

+### removemembersfromdonecards
+If turned to true, this script will delete all members of cards that are done.
+WARNING: this script DELETES to Trello using the API!